 Watch the Body Language

-During the initial introduction, pay attention to the two dogs' body language in order to gauge how the meeting is going.
 The two dogs will sniff each other at first to assess the other pup.
-Their behavior after that initial greeting can clue you in to how the relationship is starting off.
+Paying attention to the way the dogs interact after that initial greeting can clue you in to how the relationship is starting off.

 Signs of a positive first meeting include: